Switzerland’s Leading Startup Accelerators: Top 5 Programs 2026

 You can see a full list of application requirements, as well as the online application form here.

-Meaning, as well as offering a fully-fledged 10-week acceleration program, they also offer ideation hackathons, 2-4 week incubation for prototype testing and much more.
+As well as offering a 10-week acceleration program, they also run ideation hackathons, 2–4 week incubation sprints for prototype testing, and a flagship “MVP in 100 days” program for founders who haven’t yet built their product.

 As a result, their application process is also a little bit different.
 As opposed to a formal, structured process, the first step is to simply contact them via their website and schedule a coffee with them.